AdvaiyaLabs/Azure-with-Nexmo-SMS/README.md

     [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

+3. It will ask for your Azure credentials if not already logged in.

+4. After the successful login, it will return to the deployment process.

 	You can create new resources or reference existing ones (resource group, gateway, service plan, etc.).
     Site Name and Gateway must be unique URL hostnames.
     The deployment process will deploy the following:
     - Resource Group (if you don't reference the existing one)